 the magnetic field to

-move inside the magnet, failing to provide for a sturdy, solid base for
+move more easily inside the magnet, providing for a less sturdy base

 the motor to push and pull from.